uvarc/workshop-site/content/lesson/python-hi-perf.md

 ```
 import MyModule
 import cProfile
-cProfile.runctx("MyModule.myFunc()", globals(), locals(), "Profile.prof")
+cProfile.runctx("MyModule.myFunc()", globals(), locals(), "Profile.result")
 ```
 Here `globals()` defines a set of global variables to be set for the profiling run.
 The `locals()` is a dictionary for arguments passed to the specific function to be profiled, i.e. `MyModule.myFunc`.
-The last argument, `Profile.prof`, defines the file that the profiling output is written to.
+The last argument, `Profile.result`, defines the file that the profiling output is written to.

 The following code snippet can be used to implement profiling of the `fib_seq` function in the `fibonacci.py` script.
 ```